pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

-All salaries are given in dollars not in pounds, so actual difference is not that big.
-But still even after adjusting to pound it seems that US salaries are much higher at around 84-100k per annum.
+All salaries are given in dollars not in pounds!
+Actual difference is not as big as it seems.
+Yet even after adjusting to pound it seems that US salaries are much higher at around 84-100k per annum.
 Whether actual take home wages are higher in US is not completely evident.
-When comparing salaries between two countries you have to ask if you really compare apple to apples.
-Do they really include all taxes, social security contributions and health care payments in those US salaries?
-Perhaps they publish salaries without tax in US and with tax in UK, just like they publish prices of goods (in US they often give you price without tax, in UK you always have total price).
+When comparing salaries between two countries you have to ask yourself if you really compare apple to apples.

-Looking at salary data you can see that Manchester is actually quite attractive.
+Taxes, social security contributions and health care make a big difference to actual take home pay and it is not clear if they are always specified in same way.
-Only around 2 applications per position and wages that are on average higher from those in London, where there is considerable crowd of 7 applicatns per position.
+Perhaps they publish salaries without tax in US and with tax in UK, just like they publish prices of goods with tax in UK and without tax in US.

 Finally aggregate data for UK as a whole: